shalzz/shalzz.github.io/content/blog/dharmalaya/index.md

 Mark Moore and Mai-Linh are the two main co-founders of Dharmalaya.
-However, they've both stepped back from their roles in stewarding the institute and no longer stay at the campus or actively grow and thrive with the community.
+However, they've both stepped back from their roles in stewarding the institute and no longer stay at the campus to actively grow and thrive with the community.

 I see this in many communities: once led purely by the founders' vision and drive, they're left in a void and chaos, having to reorganize and self-govern